 Introducing the ZeeGee

 The new way to produce the organic look of handheld shooting with a new level of flexbility, control and comfort.
-Leveraging a legacy Steadicam®-style arm and vest, the camera floats in front of the operator and is easily controlled with immediate response.

 The ZeeGee provides free motion in pan, tilt and roll axes, crucial to replicating the look of a shoulder-mounted camera.